Too long to read? Here is my pick: Go with Telekom or *PYUR as a Telekom reseller to get a better price.

 This said, your internet options depend on what providers are available at your address.
 Use Check24 to find out.

-A 100MB cable or DSL connection is not necessarily faster than a 100MB connection if there are not many devices connected to your Wifi network.
-The 100MB speed are mostly not guaranteed by the provider.
+The internet up and download speed is mostly not guaranteed by the provider.
 If the connection to your apartment block is overloaded, then you won't get the full speed with cable or DSL connections.
+Especially cable connections are known to slow down once everybody in your house starts watching Netflix in the evening.

 It seems like cable beats DSL in terms of speed in Germany source.
-The sitation is less clear which of the DSL providers is the fastest.
+The situation is less clear which of the DSL providers is the fastest.
 Some say Vodafone source, some say Telekom is the fastest DSL provider source.
-Ask your neighbors what provider they are using as the quality of the providers infrastructure varies by region.
+Ask your neighbors what provider they are using as the quality of the provider infrastructure varies by region.

 *Deutsche Glasfaser has 300MB/s to 1000MB/s highspeed internet tarifs starting at 25.- Euro per month for the first year.
 Click the Verfügbarkeit prüfen button to *check the availability on the Deutsche Glasfaser website.